 Here is the one operation that does NOT work the way you might expect:

 You cannot simply divide and take mod.
-Instead, you need the modular multiplicative inverse, which we will cover shortly.
+Instead, you need the modular multiplicative inverse, which we cover shortly.
 Division in modular arithmetic is performed by multiplying by the inverse.

 You will see the number 1000000007 (10^9 + 7) in countless problems.
 This is not arbitrary.
 It was chosen for very specific reasons: